As we get closer to the beginning of a New Year, the discussions and advice about New Year’s resolutions are plentiful.

 In spite of best intentions and early excitement, most resolutions are immune to lasting change.
 In order to overcome this gap, it is helpful to understand why resolutions, so predictably, escape our grasp.
-The core of this issue is an over emphasis on self-control and an under emphasis on self-understanding.
+At the core of this issue is an over emphasis on self-control and an under emphasis on self-understanding.
+Said differently, people approach change more so as “human doings” and less so as “human beings.”
 Perhaps, some self-awareness, self-regulation, and self-reflection skills are just what the doctor ordered…

 Scott H. Young, who I wrote about recently, has a great blog that brought this distinction between a self-control challenge and a self-understanding challenge to my attention.
 This is also similar to the distinction between a technical challenge and an adaptive challenge.

+If you have struggled many times making a certain change in your life, then you know you are dealing with much more than just a technical challenge.
+Because of this, you will need more than just self-control to create lasting change.
 When all your effort and energy is spent on upholding your resolution with self-control, you are relying on the finite reserves of your willpower to resist the behaviors that act in opposition to your resolution.

 On the contrary, if you reframe your challenge as a self-understanding problem, you allow yourself the opportunity to go deeper in uncovering what is contributing to your change prevention system.

 “Any mindset or way of constructing reality will inevitably contain some blind spots.
 An adaptive challenge is a challenge because of our blind spots.
 And our adaptation will involve some recognition of and correction of our blindness.”Robert Keegan, Lisa Lahey, Immunity to Change.